lrmunoz/time-convert/devlog/devlog.md

 * User can share the current configuration in social networks, at least on facebook, twitter, linkedin
 * User can drag and drop to reorder time boxes.
 New order reflects on the URL (the URL changes)
+* User can choose time mode, am/pm or 24h

 ## Tech stories